edgedb/edgedb/doc/ref/tutorial/basic.rst

     abstract concept Text:
         # This is an abstract object containing text.
         required link text to str:
-            constraint maxlength:
             # let's limit the maximum length of text to 10000
             # characters.
-                10000
+            constraint maxlength(10000)

     abstract concept Owned:
         # don't make the link owner required so that we can first